rallepalaveev/nvramcard/README.md

 DOS.
 If ”\” is pressed while performing a cold reset – the boot sequence will override the ROMcard2 boot so floppy disk can boot.
 Programs are called with “&” followed by the number of the program &2 calls the program which returns a list of programs recorded onto ROMcard2 www.clintech.net/romcard

+Copyright (c) 2021 Ralle Palaveev
+All rights reserved.

+Redistribution and use in source, binary, and manufactued forms, with or without modification, are permitted provided that the following conditions are met:
+1. Redistributions of source code and design files must retain the above copyright notice, this list of conditions and the following disclaimer.
+2. Redistributions in binary or manufactured form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
+3. All advertising materials mentioning features or use of this software or hardware must display the following acknowledgement:
+   This product includes software and hardware developed by Ralle Palaveev.
+4. Neither the name of Ralle Palaveev nor the names of its contributors may be used to endorse or promote products derived from this software or hardware without specific prior written permission.

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.